2017 (updated January 2021)

 St Willibrord’s signature is the oldest datable signature of an English person and oldest datable use of Anno Domini (A.D.).
 Both were written in AD 728 in Echternach but are contained in a book most likely written in Co.
 Carlow and brought by St Willibrord on his mission.
 The book is now housed in the Bibliothèque Nationale de France, Paris.

-Great devotion and religious festivals are still held to this day in his honour and in particular a hopping procession, a dance that dates back to, if not predates St. Willibrord’s life time.
-The hopping procession takes place annually on the Tuesday after Pentecost Sunday.
-Over thirty thousand people from over 160 parishes across Luxembourg, Belgium, Holland and Germany descend on Echternach to partake.
-In 2010 the procession was granted UNESCO World Heritage Status.
+Although Willibrord is relatively unknown in Ireland, much devotion and religious festivals are held to this day in his honour in Belgium, Germany, Luxembourg, and the Netherlands.
+The most famous is an annual hopping procession, a dance that dates to, if not predates St Willibrord’s lifetime.
+The hopping procession takes place annually on the Tuesday after Pentecost Sunday and sees tens of thousands of people descending on Echternach to partake along with dozens of Cardinals, Archbishops and Bishops from across Belgium, Germany, Luxembourg, and the Netherlands.